 ASCAP is a membership association of more than 400,000 U.S. composers, songwriters, lyricists, and music publishers of every kind of music.
 ASCAP is the only U.S. performing rights organization created and controlled by composers, songwriters and music publishers, with a Board of Directors elected by and from the membership. http://ascap.com/about/

 Founded in 1939, BMI collects license fees on behalf of the more than 475,000 songwriters, composers and music publishers it represents and distributes those fees as royalties to members whose works have been publicly performed. http://bmi.com/about/entry/538061

 SESAC was founded in 1930.
 It is now a privately held company and the smallest of the three performing rights societies. http://sesac.com/About/About.aspx

-Our licenses alone do not give a local establishment the right to engage a DJ to play music, to hire a live band to perform, to use the Roqbot service for karaoke or for any other use.
-Our licenses similarly do not cover an establishment that charges a cover, entry or similar fee to customers entering the location.
+Our licenses alone do not give a local establishment the right to engage a DJ to play music, to hire a live band to perform, to use the Rockbot service for karaoke or for any other use.
+Our licenses similarly do not cover an establishment that charges a cover or admission fee.
 Our licenses do not cover any other music sources such as radio, television, CD or MP3 players.
-Performing music at the location in this manner or charging admission is generally not authorized by the licenses Roqbot has obtained from SoundExchange or PROs, and may subject the local establishment to liability for copyright infringement, unless other, more extensive licenses are obtained.
+Performing music at the location in this manner or charging admission is generally not authorized by the licenses Rockbot has obtained from the PROs, and may subject the local establishment to liability for copyright infringement, unless additional direct licenses are obtained.
 For further information please feel free to contact our licensing department at email@example.com.
 They will likely direct you to a knowledgeable attorney or music rights consultant.